Richard Molesworth, 3rd Viscount Molesworth

-Field Marshal Richard Molesworth, 3rd Viscount Molesworth, PC (Ire) FRS (1680 – 12 October 1758), styled The Honourable Richard Molesworth from 1716 to 1726, was an Anglo-Irish military officer, politician and nobleman.
-He served with his regiment at the Battle of Blenheim before being appointed aide-de-camp to the Duke of Marlborough during the War of the Spanish Succession.
-During the Battle of Ramillies Molesworth offered Marlborough his own horse after Marlborough fell from the saddle.
-Molesworth then recovered his commander's charger and slipped away: by these actions he saved Marlborough's life.
-Molesworth went on Lieutenant of the Ordnance in Ireland and was wounded at the Battle of Preston during the Jacobite rising of 1715 before becoming Master-General of the Ordnance in Ireland and then Commander-in-Chief of the Royal Irish Army.
+Field Marshal Richard Molesworth, 3rd Viscount Molesworth, PC (Ire), FRS (1680 – 12 October 1758) was an Anglo-Irish army officer and politician.
+He fought in the Battle of Blenheim before being appointed aide-de-camp to the Duke of Marlborough during the War of the Spanish Succession.
+During the Battle of Ramillies, Molesworth offered Marlborough his own horse after Marlborough fell from the saddle.
+Molesworth then recovered his commander's charger and slipped away: by these actions he helped to save Marlborough's life.
+Molesworth went on to become Lieutenant of the Ordnance in Ireland and was wounded at the Battle of Preston during the Jacobite rising of 1715 before serving as Master-General of the Ordnance in Ireland and then Commander-in-Chief, Ireland.